Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

 	/>
 </div>

+<p class="firstLetter">The Enneagram is a personality typing system that categorizes people into nine types.</p>

+ It is based on core motivations, fears, and childhood trauma.
+Each Enneagram type has distinct traits and tendencies, and understanding your Enneagram type can provide insight into your personality, behavior, and relationships.

-There are 3 groups or divisions in the Enneagram called triads.
-These triads are divided into 3 core emotions, which correlate to particular intelligences.
-The emotions are anger, fear, and shame.
+The 9 enneagram types are divided up into 3 divisions in the Enneagram called triads.
+The 3 triads each have a core emotion associated with them, which correlates to particular intelligence.
+The 3 emotions are anger, fear, and shame.

 The unique intelligences connected with the emotions are the following:

 - Fear- Intellectual intelligence
 - Shame- Emotional intelligence
 - Anger- Instinctual intelligence

-Each enneagram type deals with their core emotion in different ways.
+Each enneagram type deals with or copes with their core emotion in different ways.
 Either they actively use that emotion to motivate them.
 Or they feel that emotion and try to suppress it.
 Or they are unaware of the impact of that emotion, and it lives in their subconscious.

 The following are the 9 Enneagram types.